facephi/sdk-mobile-documentation/docs/ios/SelphID_Component.md

 ##### Locale

+Since version 2.4.X this parameter is no longer configured at component's level.
+Now it's being done in the initSdk.
+See [Optional parameters in the initSdk](./Mobile_SDK#3-2-5-locale).

 It is a String that allows to change the locale and language of the widget.
 Examples of values it can have are the following:

 - "es" for Spanish.